Posted July 25, 2018

 – VP, Security Operations

-Whether you’re a threat analyst researching the latest Malware: Software that is intended to damage or disable computers and computer systems. trends or a security operations manager, you benefit from automation.
+Whether you’re a threat analyst researching the latest malware trends or a security operations manager, you benefit from automation.
 While the cybersecurity industry as a whole is still working to improve CTI automation, as an individual organization, here are 3 key insights into where you can start focusing your efforts for improvement.

 Tip #1: Leverage Technology Standards-Based Systems